 - Poster Board or large sheets of paper

-- Attachment One: School/Home Connection Letter to Parents
+- Handout One: School/Home Connection Letter to Parents

 - Map of the Great Lakes region